 Conclusion: Findings will guide the adaptation of 'Tomando,' an evidence based CDSMP, for Latinos with chronic illness and minor depression.

 Corvin, Jaime, Dinorah Martinez Tyson, Claudia Aguado Loi, Moya L. Alfonso, Linda M. Callejas, Julio Herrera, Phyllis Panzano, Maria Serrano, Peter Toyinbo, Maria Pinzon, Junius Gonzales.

-"Minor Depression & Chronic Disease Among Latinos: Translating Research Into Practice."
+"Minor Depression and Chronic Disease Among Latinos: Translating Research Into Practice."

 Community Health Faculty Presentations.